vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 171

 which, in a sense, is of no consequence.
-Similarly, the 17th, according to Abhinavagupta, focusses on Jana- nädisamanvitädikṣā, but Jayaratha names it as Vis- tṛta-dikṣā-prakāśana (Vikṣiptadikṣā in the printed text which is wrong as already discussed elsewhere) in contrast to the 18th Ahnika which incorporates Samkṣiptadikṣā.
+Similarly, the 17th, according to Abhinavagupta, focusses on Jana- nādisamanvitādikṣā, but Jayaratha names it as Vis- tṛta-dikṣā-prakāśana (Vikṣiptadikṣā in the printed text which is wrong as already discussed elsewhere) in contrast to the 18th Ahnika which incorporates Samkṣiptadikṣā.
 In some places, notwithstanding Jayaratha's total dependence on Abhinava, his nomen- clatures are somewhat less communicative or slightly wanting, if one may say so.
-For example, Abhinava designs the 19th Ahnika as discussing Sadyah-samut- krāntipradā Dikṣa while Jayaratha names it as Sad- ya-utkränti-prakāśana (lit., revealing sudden death).
+For example, Abhinava designs the 19th Ahnika as discussing Sadyah-samut- krāntipradā Dikṣa while Jayaratha names it as Sad- ya-utkrānti-prakāśana (lit., revealing sudden death).
 In fact, Jayaratha adopts such a practice from here right upto the 25th Ahnika.
 Perhaps for the sake of brevity, he prefers dropping 'Dikṣa' or 'Vidhi' as the case may be.

 (c) DIVISION OF AHNIKAS INTO GROUPS